brendacs/colludia-gatsby/src/content/authors/brenda.markdown

 author: Brenda Zhang
 tabTitle: Brenda Zhang
 title: Brenda Zhang
-desc: Read about our author and editor Brenda Zhang.
+tagline: Read about our author and editor Brenda Zhang.
 Colludia is an indie gaming blog focused on games with stories to tell and the developers behind them.
 class: author
 roles: [author, editor]
 avatar: avatar-2